rvrane/VAR_CALL/README.md

      - Wang K, Li M, Hakonarson H.
      - Nucleic Acids Research, Volume 38, Issue 16, 1 August 2010, Page e164.
      - [https://annovar.openbioinformatics.org/en/latest/](https://annovar.openbioinformatics.org/en/latest/)

-These citations provide the necessary information to properly credit the developers and acknowledge the use of these software packages in your work.
-Make sure to adjust the citation format according to the style guidelines of your publication or organization if needed.